wkhattak/Behavioural-Cloning/writeup.md

 ![Dataset-count](/report-images/dataset-count.png)

 But this was not the final number of images used for training as I also used the left and right camera images by adding & subtracting a correction factor of 0.20 from left & right steering angles respectively(model.py [lines 126-130](https://github.com/wkhattak/Behavioural-Cloning/blob/master/model.py#L126-L130)).
 This resulted in tripling the amount of training dataset.
+Before feeding the images to the model, each image was resized to 66 x 200 as required by the nVidia architecture.

 I finally randomly shuffled the dataset and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as going any higher was not decreasing the validation loss.

+### Shortcomings/Future Enhancements

+* Only the left track was used for data collection & training.
+In future, the right track (challenge track) can also be used to record driving behavior data & further generalize the model.

+* Image jittering techniques such as *horizon shift*, *brightness adjustment* can further be introduced to reduce overfitting.

 ## References